paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 (4) The Secretary of Defense shall exercise the authorities granted to the Office of Personnel Management under [section 4703 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section4703&num=0&edition=prelim) for purposes of the demonstration project authorized under this section.

-**(c) Limitation on Number of Participants.—** The total number of persons who may participate in at 11 So in original. any one time the demonstration project under this section may not exceed 130,000.
+**(c) Limitation on Number of Participants.—** The total number of persons who may participate at any one time in the demonstration project under this section may not exceed 130,000.

 **(d) Effect of Reorganizations.—** The applicability of paragraph (2) of subsection (b) to an organization or team shall not terminate by reason that the organization or team, after having satisfied the conditions in paragraph (3) of such subsection when it began to participate in a demonstration project under this section, ceases to meet one or both of the conditions set forth in subparagraph (A) of such paragraph (3) as a result of a reorganization, restructuring, realignment, consolidation, or other organizational change.